Carmendelope/infrastructure-manager/README.md

 ## Known issues

-* The monitoring system of ongoing requests will not be able to continue in the event of a failure of the infrastructure-manager.
-A refactor where messages are sent to the bus by the provisioner and installer components and consumed by the infrastructure-manager will increase the reliability and scalability of the system.
+* The monitoring system of ongoing requests will not be able to continue in the event of a failure of the `infrastructure-manager`.
+A refactor where messages are sent to the bus by the `provisioner` and `installer` components and consumed by the `infrastructure-manager` would increase the reliability and scalability of the system.
 This refactor is planned for future versions of the platform (NP-2429).

 ## Contributing